andrewcwhy/andrewcwhy/README.md

 - I'm Andrew!
 - I'm a IT major at the University of Central Florida.
-- I'm building [Janustack](https://github.com/janustack) — an organization focused on creating developer tools.
+- I'm building [Janustack](https://github.com/janustack) — an organization focused on creating developer tools in TypeScript and Zig

 ---